ushby/ushby-xng/README.rst

 Privacy-respecting, hackable metasearch engine.
 Although, this one is a fork which Ushby company have implemented.

-This tool can be freely accessed by going to https://xnglive.site/searxng (If you are looking for running instances, ready to use, then visit searx.space but keep in mind that they are not as secured -from networking aspec- as this one).
+This tool can be freely accessed by going to https://xnglive.site/searxng (If you are looking for other running instances, then visit searx.space but keep in mind that they are not as secured -from a networking aspect- as this one).

 Contact
 =======